For residential real estate and particularly custom homes, the lot on which a home is built is often as important as the building itself.

 Soil Composition and Brick Construction

-“Obviously, the foundation must take into account the weight of the brick,” Kim Cieplik said.
-“Brick homes are sturdier, and therefore heavier, than those made of wood or synthetic materials, but we simply engineer the foundation in a manner that will support a brick home.
+“Obviously, the foundation must take into account the weight of the brick,” home design specialist, Kim Cieplik, said.
+“Brick homes are sturdier and therefore heavier, than those made of wood or synthetic materials, but we simply engineer the foundation in a manner that will support a brick home.

 Before Buying a Lot